goldstrike77/ansible-role-linux-kibana/README.md

 ## Overview
 This Ansible role installs Kibana on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Prometheus exporter plugin is visible on basic authentication mode.

 ## Requirements
 ### Operating systems